ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyResult.rst

    *  - type
       - string
       - 1..1
-      - MUST be "AssayVariantEffectMeasurementStudyResult".
+      - MUST be "ExperimentalVariantFunctionalImpactStudyResult".
    *  - focusVariant
       - :ref:`MolecularVariation` | :ref:`iriReference`
       - 0..1
-      - The human mapped representation of the variant that is the subject of the Statement.
+      - The genetic variant for which a functional impact score is generated.
-   *  - score
+   *  - functionalImpactScore
       - number
       - 0..1
-      - The score of the variant effect in the assay.
+      - The score of the variant impact measured in the assay or study.
    *  - specifiedBy
       - :ref:`Method` | :ref:`iriReference`
       - 0..1
-      - The assay that was used to measure the variant effect with all the various properties
+      - The assay that was performed to generate the reported functional impact score.
    *  - sourceDataSet
       - :ref:`DataSet`
       - 0..m
-      - The full data set that this measurement is a part of
+      - The full data set that provided the reported the functional impact score.